Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 1. Connect Smart Development Bridge (SDB) as described in [Connecting the board to the PC](#connecting-the-board-to-the-pc).
 2. Install the connectivity drivers for each board:
     -   **Raspberry Pi 3/4**
-        a.
-Download the plugin zip file from the **Raspberry Pi 3/4(6.0) Plugin** section at <http://developer.samsung.com/tizendevice/firmware> and follow the instructions.
+        1. Download the plugin zip file from the **Raspberry Pi 3/4(6.0) Plugin** section at <http://developer.samsung.com/tizendevice/firmware> and follow the instructions.

-        b.
-For the case of the Linux shell (Linux), run the `sh` script given in the instructions.
+        2. For the case of the Linux shell (Linux), run the `sh` script given in the instructions.
 For example:

             ```
             $ ./install_with_SDB.sh
             ```

-        c.
-For the case of the Command window (Windows), run the `bat` script given in the instructions.
+        3. For the case of the Command window (Windows), run the `bat` script given in the instructions.
 For example:

             ```
             > install_with_SDB.bat